Circumcision: Pathologies

 Circumcision is also used to treat various pathologies.
 These include pathological phimosis, refractory balanoposthitis and chronic or recurrent urinary tract infections (UTIs).

 Contraindications

 Circumcision is contraindicated in certain cases.

 These include infants with certain genital structure abnormalities, such as a misplaced urethral opening (as in hypospadias and epispadias), curvature of the head of the penis (chordee), or ambiguous genitalia, because the foreskin may be needed for reconstructive surgery.
 Circumcision is contraindicated in premature infants and those who are not clinically stable and in good health.

-If an individual is known to have or has a family history of serious bleeding disorders such as hemophilia, it is recommended that the blood be checked for normal coagulation properties before the procedure is attempted.
+If a person is known to have or has a family history of serious bleeding disorders such as hemophilia, it is recommended that the blood be checked for normal coagulation properties before the procedure is attempted.

 Technique

 Before (left) and after (right) an adult circumcision that was undertaken to treat phimosis.
 After the operation, the glans is exposed even when the penis is flaccid.

 The foreskin is the double-layered fold of tissue at the distal end of the human penis that covers the glans and the urinary meatus.
 Different amounts of skin can be removed during circumcision.
 The practice is differentiated from other surgeries for the treatment of phimosis or treatment-resistant infection by the complete removal of the preputial orifice.